 Accutane is a wonderful option for people with severe, resistant, scarring acne.
 Used properly, it is a safe and effective treatment and can clear acne long-term.
 The most important issue with isotretinoin is that it can cause birth defects so female patients must be abstinent or use 2 forms of birth control during the 5-6 month treatment and for one month before and one month after treatment.
 The federal government has begun a new program called iPledge to try to reduce the number of pregnancies on this medication due to these birth defects.
 This involves registering medical providers, pharmacists and patients.
 Female patients who have the potential to get pregnant have a mandatory 30 day waiting period after registering before they can start the medication.
 All patients have blood work drawn before starting isotretinoin and monthly during the treatment.

 One can often achieve short-term improvement of acne with sunlight, although,studies have shown that in the long term, sunlight can worsen acne.
 This is presumably due to UV damage, but has not been confirmed yet. (the exact mechanism appears to be related to free radicals generated by light).
 You should also know that there are light treatments (Blue Light / Clear Light) that -while they dont work for everyone – may improve acne for long periods of time.*

 Large painful pimples and cysts can be injected with a small amount of a low-strength cortisone solution and can flatten out overnight.* This treatment works the best for new cysts.
-This treatment can usually be done the day the patient calls the clinic and only takes a minute.
+This treatment can usually be done the day the patient calls the clinic since it only takes a minute.

-Acne can sometime be improved by peels that unblock pores.
+Peels that unblock pores can sometimes improve acne.
 Both glycolic acid or salicylic acid peels, as well as regular facials, applied by a qualified esthetician have been shown to be effective.
 The NWFace Spa at the Woodmark has several wonderful estheticians.